nickname2002/AdventOfCode2023/README.md

 # Advent of Code 2023

 Welcome to the repository containing my solutions for the Advent of Code 2023 challenges!
-This collection is written in C# and aims to provide clear, concise, and efficient solutions to each day's programming puzzle.
+This collection is written in C# and Python and aims to provide clear, concise, and efficient solutions to each day's programming puzzle.

 ## Table of Contents